sid597/docs/docs/user_guide/basics.md

 # Basic Product Tour

-* Athens starts with a daily note
-* Write and create in blocks
-* Link between pages to build your graph
-* Create your own formatting
-* Drag, drop, and indent
-* Find everything in one command

 ## Athens starts with a daily note

 Every time you open Athens, you'll be in the daily note for that day.
 This is a unique page for that particular date, and while it seems like Athens wants you to write a traditional journal, you don't have to go down that route.